 In particular water-soluble beta-glucans have triggered the interest of scientists: in the EU several health-claims based on beta-glucans have been ratified in the past years by the EFSA.
 Beta-glucans are supporting a well-balanced immune function and might help to create an good balance between the good and the bad types of cholesterol.
 ABM is a mushroom with significant levels of beta-glucan.

 Given that our immune system is the core of our health this is very important - allergies, infections, auto-immune diseases and many old-age problems are all immune related.
 Also see our dedicated article about the immune system.

 Two terms are worth mentioning here: adaptogenic (helping our body to adapt to the never-ending assaults on our health) and BRM (a natural Biological Response Modifier - helps to normalize the body's natural defense mechanisms without any side effects).
-These terms are keywords when describing medicinal mushrooms.
-Medicinal mushrooms do not cure or heal directly, but they help the body to perform at its best.
+These terms are keywords when describing these particular mushrooms.
+They do not cure or heal, but they help the body to perform at its best.

 The beta-glucan fractions are the most important compounds for immune support.

 Polysaccharide-bound proteins (glycoproteins / proteo-glycans, comparable to the PSK and PSP fractions in Coriolus versicolor) from Reishi showed inhibitory effects on Herpes Simplex Virus type 1 (HSV-1), Herpes Simplex Virus type 2 (HSV-2), and Vesicular Stomatitis Virus (VSV - New Jersey strain) in a lab test.
 Using the plaque reduction method, a significant inhibitory effect was seen at doses that showed no cytotoxicity.